google-parfait/confidential-federated-compute/containers/gcp_prototype/README.md

         * `image_digest` (the nested container digest) must match the expected server hash.
         * TCB status must be `UpToDate` and meet minimum date requirements.
     * **Binding Verification:** If the JWT is valid, the client extracts the public key from the `eat_nonce` claim.
 The Rust session layer then uses this key to verify the session binding signature from the `HandshakeResponse`, ensuring the established Noise session is bound to the attested workload.
-4.  **Application Data:** Once the handshake and all verifications succeed, the client sends an encrypted "Client says hi!" message, and the server responds with an encrypted "Server says hi back!".
+4.  **Prompt Offload & Inference:** Once the handshake and all verifications succeed, the host sends a **prompt** via gRPC to the Oak Client.
+The client encrypts this message and sends it to the GCP Server.
+The GCP Server decrypts the message, **runs the prompt through the LLM** (`llama.cpp`), and sends the encrypted **generated response** back.
 5.  **FFI:** C++ and Rust code interact via C Foreign Function Interface (FFI) for key management, session configuration, and callbacks.
+6.  **Result Delivery:** The Oak Client decrypts the response and returns it to the host.

 ## Implemented Features